DirtyHarryLYL/Transferable-Interactiveness-Network/README.md

 **News: Our paper "PaStaNet: Toward Human Activity Knowledge Engine" is accepted in CVPR2020, which contains the image-level and instance-level human part state annotations and the corresponding models.
 We will release them soon.
 Besides, we will also release the code and data of our two related papers "Detailed 2D-3D Joint Representation for Human-Object Interaction" and  "Symmetry in Attribute-Object Compositions" (also accepted in CVPR2020).**

 **Besides, we also plan to release a new human activity understanding system: "HAKE-Action", which includes the reproduced SOTA image/video activity recognition/detection models and the corresponding HAKE-enhanced models.
-The main action benchmarks includes: HICO, HICO-DET, V-COCO, AMbiguous-HOI(our new CVPR2020 benchmark), AVA, etc.**
+The main action benchmarks includes: HICO, HICO-DET, V-COCO, Ambiguous-HOI(our new CVPR2020 benchmark), AVA, etc.**

 Code for our **CVPR2019** paper *"Transferable Interactiveness Knowledge for Human-Object Interaction Detection"*.